Crafting an Equity Minded Ethos

 We must acknowledge that while “being” is a human right, holding or occupying space is a privilege that is not afforded to all.
 It is therefore worth considering how to make the place and space we occupy work for those who might be denied that access.

-What commitments can I make to the safe and sustainable use of the spaces and places I inhabit?
+3. What commitments can I make to the safe and sustainable use of the spaces and places I inhabit?

-How can I make the spaces and places I inhabit accessible and available to those who may have been dispossessed or historically denied access?
+4. How can I make the spaces and places I inhabit accessible and available to those who may have been dispossessed or historically denied access?

 Section 6: Responsibility to Self

-This last (and perhaps the most important) section considers how one might hold themselves accountable to the commitments and considerations from the above five sections when it is hard and when one is faced with difficult choices.
+This last (and perhaps the most important) section considers how one might hold oneself accountable to the commitments and considerations from the above five sections when it is hard and when one is faced with difficult choices.

 Be honest and courageous in considering the following: